830 CMR: DEPARTMENT OF REVENUE

 830 CMR 62B.2.2: Pass-Through Entity Withholding

-(1) Statement of Purpose, Effective Date, Outline of Topics
+(1) Statement of Purpose, Applicable Tax Years, Outline of Topics

 (a) Purpose.
 Pass-through entity withholding is a payment of personal income tax under M.G.L. c.
 62 or corporate excise under M.G.L. c.
 63 on behalf of members of a pass-through entity.
 The obligation to withhold is separate from the member's or pass-through entity's obligation to file a tax return.
 Pass-through entities must withhold as to all members unless either the pass-through entity or the member is exempt.

-(b) Effective date.
-This regulation is effective upon promulgation.
+(b) Applicable Tax Years.
 Withholding is required on a member's distributive share amounts allocated on or after January 1, 2009 that are attributed to a tax year beginning on or after January 1, 2009.

-1. Statement of Purpose, Effective Date, Outline of Topics
+- Statement of Purpose, Applicable Tax Years, Outline of Topics

 Commissioner, the Commissioner of Revenue.